fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 ![](./charged-iscos.svg)

 At $qQ = 1$, both curves are divergent and $r_\text{ISCO} \rightarrow \infty$.
-For negative charge products the ISCO is increases -- this is equivalent to an additional attractive force, or an effective increase in gravitational potential, pulling on the particle.
+For negative charge products the ISCO increases -- this is equivalent to an additional attractive force, or an effective increase in gravitational potential, pulling on the particle.
 Orbits that were once stable are no longer, and hence $r_\text{ISCO}$ increases.

 For positive charge products, the ISCO initially decreases, reaching a minima, before increasing rapidly.
 The initial decrease may be thought of as the repulsion holding up the orbit and weakening the gravitational potential, allowing previously unstable orbits to become stable.
 The subsequent increase is interpreted as the EM repulsion overpowering gravity, suppressing the gravitational term in eq. \eqref{eq:geod}.